Fardeen-Awais/car-showcase-nextapp/README.md

 ### Built With

     Next.js - Full stack development framework
+    Headless UI - UserInterface library help to make ui

 ### Commit details

-In this commit we use layout.tsx to have an navbar.tsx and footer.tsx in the pages.

-In Navbar.tsx:
-We make an proper sticky navbar that help user to navigate without going to the up.

-    Here is some new things i learn:
-    1. glassmorphism effect in navbar.
-    2. Sticky navbar.
-    3. Use backdrop blur is awesome

-In Footer.tsx:
-We make an well organized footer for our app.
-We use constant so we can add more section as we wanted.
-We use map function to use the items of constants.

-In SearchBar.tsx:
+In searchbar.tsx :
-In this component, we make searchbar with headless ui.
-Let's discussed about this component first.

-This code snippet defines a functional component called SearchBar in TypeScript.
-It uses the useState hook to create a state variable called manufacturer and a setter function called setManufacturer.
-The handleSearch function is defined but empty.
+It uses the useState hook to create a state variable manufacturer and a setter function setManufacturer.
+It also defines a function called handleSearch.

-The component returns a form with a class name of "searchbar" and an onSubmit event handler set to handleSearch.
-Inside the form, there is a SearchManufacturer component that takes in the manufacturer state variable and the setManufacturer setter function as props.
+The component returns a form with a class name of "searchbar" and an onSubmit event handler that calls the handleSearch function.
+Inside the form, there is a div with a class name of "searchbar__item" that contains another component called SearchManufacturer, which receives the manufacturer state variable and the setManufacturer setter function as props.

-    We use some of the states empty so we can fill these states later to enhanced the filteration feature
+In SearchManufacturer.tsx :

+This code defines a component called SearchManufacturer.
+It receives two props: manufacturer and setManuFacturer.
+It uses the useState hook to create a state variable called query and a setter function called SetQuery.

+Inside the component, there is a piece of code that filters a list of car manufacturers based on the value of the query state variable.
+If query is empty, it shows all manufacturers, otherwise it filters the list based on a case-insensitive match with the query.

+The component returns a search input field with a dropdown menu that shows the filtered manufacturers.
+When the user types in the search input, it updates the query state variable.
+The dropdown menu transitions between showing and hiding based on the presence of filtered manufacturers.

+When the user selects a manufacturer from the dropdown menu, it updates the manufacturer prop using the setManuFacturer function.
+The selected manufacturer is displayed in the search input field.

+Overall, this component provides a search functionality for finding car manufacturers.

 ### Authors
 - Fardeen Founder of Alfarnex